-• Complaints from parents/carers should be addressed in the first instance to the Head of Additional Learning Provision (Primary or Secondary).
-The Head of Additional Learning Provision or the Deputy Head Pastoral will investigate the complaint and take appropriate action.
-If the complaint is not resolved, the matter will be referred to the principal and the Complaints Procedure will be followed.
+Complaints from parents/carers should be addressed in the first instance to the Head of Learning Support (Primary or Secondary).
+The Head of Learning Support or the Deputy Head Pastoral will investigate the complaint and take appropriate action.
+If the complaint is not resolved, the matter will be referred to the Headmaster and the Complaints Procedure will be followed.